mage-ai/mage-ai/docs/core/design_principles.md

 # 🏔️ Core design principles

+Every user experience and technical design decision adheres to these principles.

 ## 💻 Easy developer experience
 Open-source engine that comes with a custom notebook UI for building data pipelines.